ugowe/locationTrivia-DataStoreRelationships-ios-0616/README.md

         [FISLocationsDataStore sharedLocationsDataStore];
 }
 ```
-While it isn't necessary to, it is also possible to set a shared instance as a property within another class.

 This next lab already has these steps set up for you.
 Take a moment to look over the data store's files to see how they're laid out, then solve the lab by connecting a new view controller to the data store.